Wednesday 6th September, 2023

 08:00

-Morning from the summit of Brown Hills, and what a contrast from the last five days.
-I woke at 6am only to witness a poor sunrise due to extensive cloud and haze, and then shortly after that, I found myself falling back to sleep, which is something I rarely do when out wild camping.
-I then came back to life again at 07:45.
-Despite the change in conditions, the views are still spectacular looking out over a very still Ullswater.
-It’s moments like this that stay with you.
+Morning from the summit of Brown Hills.
+What a contrast to the last five days!
+I woke at 6 am, only to see a disappointing sunrise thanks to the extensive cloud and haze.
+Shortly after, I found myself drifting back to sleep, which is a rare treat when I’m wild camping.
+I came back to life around 7:45 am.
+Despite the change in conditions, the views over a very still Ullswater are spectacular.
+It’s moments like this that really stick with you.

 08:30

-I am an experienced wild camper, so to stick with the code of “arrive late and leave early”, without hesitation I packed up in a record time of 25 minutes and then decided that I will eat my breakfast on the go.
-As predicted, today is not going to be a good day for photos due to the amount of haze, so my camera is packed away and instead I’ll just use my mobile to capture any points of interest.
+I am an experienced wild camper, so, to stick with the code of “arrive late and leave early,” I packed up in a record time of 25 minutes and decided that I would eat my breakfast on the go.
+As predicted, today is not going to be a good day for photos due to the haze, so my camera is packed away, and I’ll just use my mobile to capture any points of interest.

 “Morning!”